Acknowledgement of Country

 How does this work in practice?

-• Obtain informed consent (under most circumstances) – informed consent means that a person freely agrees to a course of action, after receiving and considering all the facts and information they need to make a decision.
-When you are assisting someone whose freedom and ability to control their own life have been undermined (as through forced marriage), it is more important than ever to respect their wishes and work with them, rather than making decisions for them.
+Obtain informed consent (under most circumstances) – informed consent means that a person freely agrees to a course of action, after receiving all the information they need to make a decision.
+When you are assisting someone whose freedom and ability to control their own life have been undermined (as in forced marriage), it is more important than ever to respect their wishes and work with them, rather than making decisions for them.

 6. Recognise the rights and needs of children and young people

 A child is defined as anyone under 18 years of age.
 In recent years, around half of reported cases of forced marriage have involved those under 18 years old.
-As one of the demographics most vulnerable to forced marriage, knowing how to respond to children and young people is imperative.
+As one of the demographics most vulnerable to forced marriage, it is important to know how to respond to children and young people.
 Children have distinct rights and needs to adults, and responding effectively involves knowing what these rights and needs are, as well as helping them to be met.

 The rights of children